Since the beginning of last year, Google has been making a lot of emphasis on building a user-center Internet.

 However, experts advise considering mainly the field data of PSI reports and not only the lab data, which isn’t so relevant.

 For a more complete analysis, stay updated to NitroPack.
-Their service improves site speed and will soon launch a new Telemetry report that will show real-user metrics for your sites in real-time.
+Their service improves site speed and will soon launch a new Telemetry report that will show real-time user metrics for your sites in real-time.

 We use NitroPack here, and the results so far have been pretty good.
 If you pair it with StackPath, and a fast-loading WordPress theme like OceanWP hitting the lowest possible core web vital score isn’t that hard.